hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 ![TM Actions][]

-**Message all ccontributors** - Sends a Tasking Manager message to everyone who has marked a task complete or valid.
+**Message all contributors** - Sends a Tasking Manager message to everyone who has marked a task complete or valid.
 It can be used to thank contributors and/or guide them to other projects in a portfolio/campaign.
 It should also be used before using either of the two Validate/Invalidate all Tasks options described below.

 **Mapping, validation and invalidation** - This will set the status of all tasks to either mapped, validated or invalidated.
 Handle with care as there is no undo.